Minimum R\'enyi Entropy Portfolios: Appendices

-Two random variables $X,Y$ are comonotonic when $Y$ can be written as $F(X)$ where $F$ is a continuous and strictly increasing function.\footnote{The case where $F$ is decreasing, i.e.\ perfect negative dependence, can not be treated because $X+Y = X + F(X)$ does not necessarily have an inverse.} Let's denote $G(x) \coloneqq x + F(x)$, which is also strictly increasing and so invertible, and denote $H(x)$ its inverse.
+\begin{prop*} $H_1^{\exp}$ is not sub-additive for a comonotonic pair $(X,Y)$, with $Y=F(X)$, $F'(X)\sim Exp(1)$. \end{prop*} \begin{proof} Two random variables $X,Y$ are comonotonic when $Y$ can be written as $F(X)$ where $F$ is a continuous strictly increasing function.
+Denote $G(x) := x + F(x)$, which is also strictly increasing and so invertible, and denote $H(x)$ its inverse.
 Then, the cdf of $X+Y=G(X)$ is given by

 and its pdf reads